blackcodherbootcamp/guidelines/supporters/assessors/README.md

 # Assessors

-Thank you so much for signing up to be a assessor for the Black Codher Bootcamp!
+Thank you so much for signing up to be an assessor for the Black Codher Bootcamp!
 Here’s a little guide for how to prepare and get the best out of this opportunity.

 ## Brief Breakdown